CloudI/CloudI/src/tests/http_req/README.markdown

 * used `Ubuntu 12.04 LTS (GNU/Linux 3.2.0-20-generic x86_64)` with `Erlang R15B01`

 ##INFORMATION

+Newer Linux distributions have ACPI control over CPU frequencies which may ramp down the CPU speed during a loadtest.
+On Ubuntu, you can use the package "cpufrequtils" to set the criteria used for adjusting the CPU frequency.
+Usually, this involves setting the CPU governor to "performance".
+Example configuration modifications are shown below for Ubuntu 12.04.2:

+    cat > /etc/default/cpufrequtils <<EOF
+    #!/bin/sh
+    ENABLE="true"
+    GOVERNOR="performance"
+    MAX_SPEED="2201000"
+    MIN_SPEED="2201000"
+    EOF
+    update-rc.d -f ondemand remove
+    cat > /etc/default/loadcpufreq <<EOF
+    #!/bin/sh
+    ENABLE="false"
+    EOF

+If the CPU is automatically ramped down during the loadtest due to CPU temperature guidelines (check with "cpufreq-info"), you may reset the original settings with "service cpufrequtils restart".

 Any confusion about how to do benchmarks should go here (httpref results during 1 minute on localhost are useless, but typical on the internet):
 * [`http://www.mnot.net/blog/2011/05/18/http_benchmark_rules`](http://www.mnot.net/blog/2011/05/18/http_benchmark_rules)